NTasev/skillo-automation-project/testcases/RegistrationTestCases.md

 1. Navigate to the Registration page.

-2. Enter a password that doesn’t meet required criteria (e.g., digit and uppercase letter!).

-3. Fill other fields with valid data.
+2. Fill in all fields with valid data except password (use weak/invalid password).

-4. Click “Sign in”.
+3. Assert that the “Sign in” button is disabled.

+4. Optionally, check the inline error message for password rules.

 Expected Result:

-Password field displays error (e.g., “Must contain digit and uppercase letter!”)
+- Password field displays error (e.g., “Must contain digit and uppercase letter!”)

-Registration is blocked.
+- Registration is blocked.

+- Button remains disabled.

 Actual Result:

-Form displays error below password field.
-Registration is prevented and no account is created.
+- Form displays password error; submission is prevented.

 ## 🔴 TC03 – Registration Fails: Passwords Do Not Match